 The flag of the Scottish island of Barra, in the Outer Hebrides archipelago, traditionally part of Inverness-shire, was registered on November 23rd 2017.
 The island had been flying its green flag, bearing a white Nordic style cross, for over a decade.
 Islander Scott Hatton relates that along with the flag of South Uist, it originated on the now defunct website ‘Virtual Hebrides’ which existed from 1994 to 2001.
 Various designs were discussed on this forum, which he subsequently created on his computer and estimates the flag’s appearance from about mid 1997.

-Specifics regarding the provenance and significance of the cross design are sketchy but again, like South Uist, the island was part of the mediaeval Norse ‘Kingdom of the Isles’ and the name of the isle itself is of part Norse origin; this historico-cultural linkage is reflected in the Scandinavian form of the flag.
+Specifics regarding the provenance and significance of the cross design are sketchy but it has been asserted that the green field represents the Clan MacNeil, a family closely linked with the Outer Hebrides and the island of Barra and the island’s close connection with Ireland.
+Additionally, like South Uist, the island was part of the mediaeval Norse ‘Kingdom of the Isles’ and the name of the isle itself is of part Norse origin; this historico-cultural linkage is reflected in the Scandinavian form of the flag.

 In late 2016, a concerted effort began to see this design officially registered with Scotland’s heraldic authority, the Lord Lyon ,with a meeting to discuss a formal petition to him, for registration.

 Philip Tibbetts of the Flag Institute is seen here